visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 .. danger::
-   Confirm relational and logical expressions produce new, boolean valued expression variables which are themselves plottable in VisIt.
+   Confirm relational and logical expressions produce new, boolean valued expression variables which are themselves plottable in VisIt_.
 Their original intent may have been only to be used as args in the IF expression and not so much be plottable outputs in their own right.